 When you’re first starting out to trade, one of the main problems that beginners run into is finding stocks to trade.
 Now, there are plenty of trading tools out there, but Finviz is one of the most powerful around.
-Best of all, it’s free.
+You can see things like Finviz futures (a look at the futures prices of major market indices), filter for stocks to trade, and conduct research, to name a few.
+Best of all, it’s free to use the Finviz stock screener.
 However, Finviz does offer its Elite service, which costs around 25 bucks a month if you subscribe for the year.
 However, if you select the month-to-month payment, it costs around $40.
 Now, you don’t have to use Finviz Elite, it’s just for those who want real-time data, as well as email alerts, and fundamental charts to name a few.

 For the most part, I find the free service is great if you’re swing trading and looking for chart patterns.
 That said, let’s take a look at how to use the Finviz screener for swing trading.
 First thing’s first though, we need to know the difference between day trading and swing trading.